bodaay/GoOpenDrop/README.md

 * GoOpenDrop Require Running as Root, will try to fix this as soon as I find the correct capabilities to give the binary, or find a better solution to restart BLE and wlan interfaces
 * Client Verification, GoOpenDrop Does not verify the client sending the files, this can easily be fixed by writing a custom TLS verification function, which will extract client details and verify it with received apple signature in received validation record
-* since GoOpenDrop currently requires running as root, a client can use malicious device name, or malicious
+* since GoOpenDrop currently requires running as root, a client can use malicious device name, or malicious cpio archive and escape path or overwrite system files

 ### Tested Wifi Module :
 * Alfa AWUS036ACM